Biology

 What is the importance of cyanobacteria for life?

 We have already mentioned that cyanobacteria are essential for the continuation of life on our planet, but we have not explained why.
-Here we look at the various aspects of cyanobacteria which make them so important for life as we known it.
+Here we look at the various aspects of cyanobacteria which make them so important for life as we know it.
 The main reasons why cyanobacteria are so important are because:

 They are primary producers

 Cyanobacteria play a fundamental role in the development of various aquatic and terrestrial ecosystems.
 They are primary producers and act as suppliers and nitrogen fixers for all kinds of food chains.
 Atmospheric nitrogen is especially important for the growth of algae and aquatic plants, which are themselves important primary producers.
+Moreover, their ability to fix nitrogen makes them integral to nutrient cycling, supporting the productivity of ecosystems across the globe.

 You can take a look at our related article to understand the importance of aquatic ecosystems.